Kelly homestead: Association with Princess Grace

 The house is the ancestral home of the family of the actress Grace Kelly, who upon her marriage to Prince Rainier III of Monaco became Princess Grace of Monaco.
-Her grandfather, John Henry Kelly, had emigrated from Drumilra to Pennsylvania in the United States in 1887.
+Her grandfather, John Henry Kelly, had emigrated from Drumilra to Pennsylvania in the United States in 1887 in the wake of the Great Famine.

 1961, 1976 and 1979 visits

 Grace and her husband visited the house on 15 June 1961 during their state visit to Ireland.
-The owner of the cottage, the elderly 'Widow Mulchrone’ had been awake since dawn on the day of Kelly's visit to bake griddle cakes for her guests and to polish her china and glassware.
+The owner of the cottage, the elderly 'Widow Mulchrone’ had spent the morning on the day of Kelly's visit baking griddle cakes for her guests and polishing her china and glassware.
 The roof of the cottage had been freshly thatched and the hedges had been cut prior to the royal couple's arrival.
 Mulchrone's bedroom, which she called "the good room" was set for tea with cups and saucers which she served with cakes and soda bread.
 A large black kettle hung boiling over an open fire.
 Mulchrone told her visitors stories and ordered an "on-duty policeman" to "wet another cup of tay, the prince could murder another drop".
 Mulchrone regarded the day as the most important of her life and recited a special poem for the occasion.
 Grace subsequently sent Mulchrone an annual Christmas card.

 Grace subsequently visited the cottage in 1976 and 1979.
 Grace visited Mulchrone in the MacBride Home for the Elderly on her 1976 visit.
 She bought the cottage and its 35 acres of land for IR£7,800 from Mulchrone in June 1976.

 The Mayo County Council granted Grace planning permission to build a 2,000 sq ft house on the site in 1978.
 A holiday home was planned and architectural and landscaping plans drawn up by architect Simon Kelly were examined by Grace and her husband on their 1979 visit.
 Construction never began on the house and Grace was killed in a car crash in 1982.
 The local residents of Drumilra sent a wreath of wild flowers picked in the fields around the village to Monaco for Grace's funeral.